jakuboskera/tkgi-kubectx/README.md

 ### Test functionality

-Now you should have everything configured and tkgi login will be performed everytime before switching to context if this context is in `config.yaml`.
+Now you should have everything configured and tkgi login will be performed every time before switching to context if this context is in `config.yaml`.

 See example usage below.